Research Jobs at Johns Hopkins University with Visa Sponsorship

 Which visa types does Johns Hopkins University commonly use for Research positions?

-Johns Hopkins sponsors a range of visa categories for Research roles, including H-1B, TN (for Canadian and Mexican nationals in qualifying research occupations), and F-1 OPT and CPT for students transitioning into institutional roles.
+Johns Hopkins sponsors a range of visa categories for Research roles, including H-1B, TN visa (for Canadian and Mexican nationals in qualifying research occupations), and F-1 OPT and CPT for students transitioning into institutional roles.
 For longer-term pathways, the university also supports EB-2 and EB-3 green card petitions, often through PERM labor certification for staff researcher positions.

 What qualifications does Johns Hopkins University expect for sponsored Research roles?